Positional Skull Deformity

-Flat head syndrome is the flattening of an infant’s head due to continued pressure on one spot.
-These changes to the skull cause the head to look distorted, but are purely cosmetic and not associated with problems of brain function or growth.
+Positional skull deformity is the flattening of an infant’s head.
+It is due to continued pressure on one spot of the skull.
+This causes the head to look distorted.
+It does not cause problems with brain function or growth.

-- Plagiocephaly—flattening on one side of the bone on the back of the head
+- Plagiocephaly—flattening on one side of the back of the head

-- Brachycephaly—equal flattening on both sides of the bone on the back of the head
+- Brachycephaly—equal flattening on both sides of the back of the head

-- Scaphocephaly—equal flattening of both bones on the side of the head (more common in premature infants)
+- Scaphocephaly—equal flattening of both sides of the head (more common in premature infants)

 Copyright © Nucleus Medical Media, Inc.